tedneward/Azgaarnoth/Creatures/Hags.md

 ## Annis Hag
 Annis hags lair in mountains or hills.
 Despite being hunchbacked and hump-shouldered, they are the largest and most physically imposing of their kind, standing eight feet tall.

-***Tormenting the Weak.***.
-Although annis hags can easily tear a grown man apart, they love hunting children, preferring their flesh above all others.
+***Tormenting the Weak.*** Although annis hags can easily tear a grown man apart, they love hunting children, preferring their flesh above all others.
 They use the flayed skin of such victims to make supple leather, and a hag's lair often shows the signs of this industry.

 Annis hags leave tokens of their cruelty at the edges of forests and other areas they claim.
 In this way, they provoke fear and paranoia in nearby villages and settlements.
 To an annis hag, nothing is sweeter than turning a vibrant community into a place paralyzed with terror, where folk never venture out at night, strangers are met with suspicion and anger, and parents warn their children to "be good, or the annis will get you."

-***Child Corrupter.***.
-When an annis feels especially cruel, she disguises herself as a kindly-looking elderly woman, approaches a child in a remote place, and gives it an iron token that it can use to confide in her.
+***Child Corrupter.*** When an annis feels especially cruel, she disguises herself as a kindly-looking elderly woman, approaches a child in a remote place, and gives it an iron token that it can use to confide in her.
 Over time, "Granny" convinces the child that it's okay to have bad thoughts and do bad deeds — starting with breaking things or wandering outside without permission, then graduating to pushing someone down the stairs or setting a house on fire.
 Sooner or later, the child's family and community become terrified of the "bad seed" and must face the awful decision of whether the child should be punished or exiled.

-***Tribe Mother.***.
-Much in the way that they befriend children in order to corrupt them, annis hags have a tendency for adopting a group of ogres, trolls, or other loutish creatures, ruling them through brute strength, verbal abuse, and superstition.
+***Tribe Mother.*** Much in the way that they befriend children in order to corrupt them, annis hags have a tendency for adopting a group of ogres, trolls, or other loutish creatures, ruling them through brute strength, verbal abuse, and superstition.

 ***Iron Tokens.*** An annis hag can pull out one of her iron teeth or nails and spend 1 minute shaping and polishing it into the form of a coin, a ring, or a tiny mirror.
 Thereafter, any creature that holds this iron token can have a whispered conversation with the hag, provided the creature and the hag are on the same plane of existence and within 10 miles of each other.
 The holder of the token can hear only the hag's voice, not those of any other creatures or any ambient noise around the hag.
 Similarly, the hag can hear the holder of the token and not the noise around it.